-Ownership.Confidential Information.
-Confidential Information means the System Equipment, System Software, Evaluation Materials and other information disclosed by 3PARdata to the Participant under this Agreement, either directly or indirectly, in writing, orally or by inspection of tangible objects, which are designated as “Confidential,” “Proprietary” or some similar designation.
-Information communicated orally shall be considered Confidential Information only if such information is confirmed as being Confidential in writing, delivered to Participant before, or within thirty (30) days after, the initial disclosure.
-Confidential Information shall not, however, include any information which Participant can establish (i) is or becomes publicly known or made generally available in the public domain through no wrongful action or inaction of the Participant; (ii) is already in the possession of the Participant at the time of disclosure by 3PARdata; (iii) is obtained by Participant from a third party without restriction and without a breach of such third party’s obligations of confidentiality; or (iv) is independently developed by Participant without use of or reference to the Confidential Information of 3PARdata.
-Participant shall not use or disclose any Confidential Information of 3PARdata other than as expressly authorized in this Agreement.
-Without limiting the foregoing, Participant shall use at least the same degree of care with which it uses to prevent the unauthorized disclosure or use of its own confidential information of like importance, but in no event less than reasonable care.
-Participant may disclose the Confidential Information of 3PARdata to the extent required by law, a court, or another governmental body provided that Participant uses reasonable efforts to provide 3PARdata with advance written notice thereof reasonably sufficient to enable 3PARdata to seek a protective order and otherwise prevent public disclosure of such information.
+Ownership.

+5.1 Ownership of Intellectual Property.
+Each Party shall retain ownership of its proprietary and other intellectual property rights, including without limitation patent, copyright, and trade secret rights.
+Subject to the provisions of Paragraph 6, it is acknowledged and agreed, however, that feedback, suggestions, and other information obtained by 3PARdata pursuant to, or as a result of activities in connection with, this Agreement may be used by 3PARdata to develop, improve, and otherwise enhance its System Equipment, System Software and/or Evaluation Materials.
+Accordingly, 3PARdata shall have an non-exclusive, fully paid up, perpetual, non-terminable right and license to incorporate such feedback, suggestions, and information into its products and to make, have made, use, sell, offer for sale, import, distribute, reproduce, modify, and sublicense such improved products without restriction.

+5.2 Ownership by3PARdata.
+3PARdata represents and warrants to Participant that it is the owner of or has obtained the valid license rights to the System Equipment, the System Software and the Evaluation Materials, such that it is capable of providing each of the foregoing to Participant for the purposes set forth in this Agreement.

+Confidential Information.
+The terms and conditions of this Agreement, including the disclosure to Participant by 3PARdata of the System Equipment, System Software, and Evaluation Materials, shall, as to the confidential nature thereof, be governed by the terms and conditions of that certain Confidentiality Agreement entered into between 3PARdata and Participant dated November 6, 2001, the terms and conditions of such Confidentiality Agreement being incorporated into this Agreement for all purposes.

 No Other Rights; Restrictions.
 Participant shall not reverse engineer, decompile, disassemble, copy, distribute, disclose, modify, create derivative works of, translate or otherwise tamper with the System Equipment, System Software and/or Evaluation Materials or any firmware, circuit board, integrated circuit or software provided hereunder.
 Each Party shall retain ownership of all equipment and/or materials provided to the other Party in connection with this Agreement, unless otherwise expressly agreed in writing.
-ALL RIGHTS NOT EXPRESSLY GRANTED HEREIN ARE RESERVED TO 3PARDATA.
+ALL RIGHTS NOT EXPRESSLY GRANTED HEREIN IN AND TO THE SYSTEM EQUIPMENT, THE SYSTEM SOFTWARE AND EVALUATION MATERIALS ARE HEREBY RESERVED TO 3PARDATA.

 Term and Termination.
-This Agreement shall remain in effect for a period of thirty (60) days after delivery of the System Equipment to Participant, unless earlier terminated in accordance with this Section 8 or extended by mutual written agreement.
+This Agreement shall remain in effect for a period of thirty (60) days after delivery of the System Equipment and System Software to Participant, unless earlier terminated in accordance with this Section 8 or extended by mutual written agreement.
 The anticipated delivery date is January 15, 2001.
 Either Party may terminate this Agreement for any reason at any time by providing prior written notice thereof to the other Party.
-Upon any expiration or termination of this Agreement, (i) Participant shall permit 3PARdata to access Participant’s facilities to pack and retake possession of all System Equipment, and shall destroy or return to 3PARdata, as requested, all System Software, Evaluation Materials and other materials provided by 3PARdata to Participant hereunder; and (ii) all rights of Participant shall terminate and Participant shall discontinue any use of the System Equipment, System Software, Evaluation Materials and other Confidential Information.
-Section 3.4 and Exhibit D shall survive after termination of this Agreement as set forth in Exhibit D. The provisions of Sections 5, 6, 7, 9, 10 and 11 shall survive the termination or expiration of this Agreement for any reason.
+Upon any expiration or termination of this Agreement, (i) Participant shall permit 3PARdata to access Participant’s facilities solely for the purposes of packing and retaking possession of all System Equipment, (ii) Participant shall destroy or return to 3PARdata, as requested, all System Software, Evaluation Materials and other materials provided by 3PARdata to Participant hereunder; (iii) all rights of Participant shall terminate and Participant shall discontinue any use of the System Equipment, System Software, Evaluation Materials and other Confidential Information of 3PARdata, and (iv) all rights of 3PARdata shall terminate and 3PARdata shall return to or destroy, at the request of Participant, all Confidential Information of Participant.
+The provisions of Sections 5, 6, 7, 11, 12 and 13 shall survive the termination or expiration of this Agreement for any reason.